andrewrobson3000/Transformation-Methods-for-Statistical-Modeling-and-Simulation/README.md

-# Project: Random Variable Simulation with Transformation Methods
+# Random Variable Simulation with Transformation Methods

 This project demonstrates the implementation of common transformation methods for generating random variables from various probability distributions.
 It includes the following core algorithms: